I picture myself at 12 years old.

 As you can imagine, I have a very long list of books I want to read.
 But here are my favourite ones so far:

-(check the Resources page for a description too)
+(check the Books page for a description too)

 Rich Dad Poor Dad by Robert Kiyosaki